AbhiAgarwal192/Geektrust/TameOfThrones/readme.txt

-This solution is built on .net core 3.1.
+﻿This solution is built on .net core 3.1.
 To build the solution, run the below command: dotnet build -o geektrust.